brenttheisen/calliope/snackfs.md

 ## What is the thought process behind this?

-It was clear, we needed something like HDFS minus its complicated deployment and master/slave architecture and it should not rely on zookeeper or aany external system for high availability.
+It was clear, we needed something like HDFS minus its complicated deployment and master/slave architecture and it should not rely on zookeeper or any external system for high availability.
 Additionally, it also should be a dropin replacement for HDFS as many of our customers and prospective users would have applications built to work with HDFS.

 Since we were already using Cassandra as our (un)structured data storage backend and had experimented with Datastax's Brisk and CFS in past, we decided to go with Cassandra as the file storage engine.
 With this decision made our task reduced to just making a HDFS compatible DFS which stored data in Cassandra.